Russenorsk

 Russenorsk (/no/; руссено́рск, /ru/; English: Russo-Norwegian) is an extinct dual-source "restricted pidgin" language formerly used in the Arctic, which combined elements of Russian and Norwegian.
 Russenorsk originated from Russian traders from Kola (north-western Russia) and Norwegian fishermen from Tromsø (northern Norway).
 It was used extensively in Northern Norway for about 150 years in the Pomor trade.
-Russenorsk is important as a test case for theories concerning pidgin languages since it was used far away from most of the other documented pidgins of the world.

 As is common in the development of pidgins and trade languages, the interaction of fishermen and traders with no common language necessitated the creation of some minimal form of communication.
 Like all pidgins, Russenorsk had a rudimentary grammar and a restricted vocabulary, mostly composed of words essential to Arctic fishing and trade (fish, weather, etc.); however, Russenorsk was used outside of fishing and trade context during the off-season as it was not uncommon for Russians to remain in Norway during the winter.

 History

 Barter existed between Russians and Norwegians for 150 years in Troms and Finnmark counties.
 This barter was supported by the Norwegian government, and King Christian VII conferred city status to several settlements, such as Tromsø, to facilitate it.
 Norwegians mainly traded fish for flour and wheat from Russians.
 The trading went on throughout the sunny months of the year and was beneficial to both sides; Norwegians had access to cheap fish in the summer, whilst Russians had surplus wheat.
 Traders came from the areas near Murmansk and the White Sea, most often to the towns of Vardø, Hammerfest, and Tromsø, occasionally further south to the Lofoten islands.

 The earliest recorded instance of Russenorsk was in 1785.
 It is one of the most studied northern pidgins; many linguists, for example, Olaf Broch, studied it.
 Unlike equatorial pidgins, it was formed from only two languages, Norwegian and Russian.
 Furthermore, these languages are not from the same branch of Indo-European languages.
-Also unlike equatorial pidgins, Russenorsk was formed from one social class.
+Also unlike equatorial pidgins, Russenorsk was formed within one social class.

 Until 1850, Russenorsk was socially acceptable for all social classes.
 In 1850, Russenorsk became more limited to Norwegian fishermen, whereas Norwegian traders learnt Russian through exposure in Archangelsk and Russian trade centers, often formally studying the language to the extent that they could communicate in rudimentary Russian.
 This increase in Russian study caused the devaluation of Russenorsk in terms of social status.

 In 1917, Finland's declaration of independence from Russia caused the Russian–Norwegian border to decrease significantly.
 In 1919, the border disappeared completely.
 Furthermore, the Soviet Union limited international contact significantly, decreasing the need for the common language between Norwegians and Russians.
 The last such Norwegian–Russian trade occurred in 1923.